-B. Permitted by Zoning Permit Additional Requirements (Section) 1.
-One single-family dwelling per parcel 2.
-The letting of rooms or furnishing of board in a dwelling unit by the resident of the premises to not more than two persons, except that more than two persons may be permitted with the approval of the Commission 3.
+B. Permitted by Zoning Permit Additional Requirements (Section) One single-family dwelling per parcel The letting of rooms or furnishing of board in a dwelling unit by the resident of the premises to not more than two persons, except that more than two persons may be permitted with the approval of the Commission 3.
 Short-Term Rentals 3.19

 C. Permitted by Special Permit Additional Requirements (Section) Residential Type Uses 1.
 Conservation Subdivisions 3.13 2.
 Multi Family Dwellings 3.14 3.
-Planned Age Restricted Community (PARC) 3.15 4.
-Group day care home licensed by the State of Connecticut 3.18 Community/ Institutional-Type Uses Schools and colleges operated by a government unit or nonprofit corporation 3.3D Private schools for pupils below high school grade, whether operated for profit or not 3.3D 3.
+Planned Age Restricted Community (PARC)4.
+Group day care home licensed by the State of Connecticut 3.15 3.18 4.
+Group day care nome licensed by the state of Connecticut 3.10 Community/ Institutional-Type Uses Schools and colleges operated by a government unit or nonprofit corporation 3.3D Private schools for pupils below high school grade, whether operated for profit or not 3.3D 3.
 Private nursery schools 3.3D 4.
 Child care centers licensed by the State of Connecticut 3.3D 5.
 Churches, parish houses, convents and similar religious buildings 3.3D 6.
 Clubs, lodges, and community houses, except those of which a chief activity is a gainful service or activity carried on as a business 3.3D 7.
 Libraries, museums, and auditoriums operated by a governmental unit or nonprofit corporation 3.3D 8.
 Hospitals, sanatoriums, and similar philanthropic institutions operated by a governmental unit or nonprofit corporation 3.3D 9.
 Privately operated sanatoriums, convalescent homes, or homes for the aged 3.3D 10.
 Fire or police stations and other municipal buildings, such as a post office 3.3D 11.
 Electric transformer station, water or sewer pumping stations 3.3D 12.
 Public parks, public playgrounds, or public recreational areas operated by a governmental unit or nonprofit corporation 3.3D 13.
 A cemetery of a church corporation located in the Town of Brookfield 3.3D 14.
 Antenna(s) and antenna towers and associated facilities 3.3D